OpenTranslationBible/open-bible/en-GB/43.John/md/john-15.md

 ## John 15:7

-If you remain in me and my words remain in you, ask whatever you wish, and it will be done for you.
+If you stay in me and my words stay in you, ask for whatever you wish, and it will be done for you.

 ## John 15:8